cberner/redb/docs/design.md

 `version` the file format version of the database.
 This is stored in the transaction data, so that it can be atomically changed during an upgrade.

+`checksum type` is an enum indicating whether checksums are used.
+It is `1` if checksums are disabled, and `2` if 128bit XXH3 checksums are used.
+When checksums are enabled the 1-phase commit strategy is used.

 `root page` is the page number of the root of the table tree.